-The Board of Directors has among its members established a Chair Committee, an Audit Committee, a Remuneration Committee, a Nomination Committee, and a Research & Development Committee which report to the Board of Directors.
-Each committee has a charter, which sets out purpose, responsibilities and procedural matters and these charters are available on Novo Nordisk's website.
+The Board of Directors has among its members established a Chair Committee, an Audit Committee, a Remuneration Committee, a Nomination Committee and a Research & Development Committee which report to the Board of Directors.
+Each committee has a charter, which sets out the committee's purpose, responsibilities and procedural matters and these charters are available on Novo Nordisk's website.
 Further, each committee annually conducts an evaluation of its work and reviews its charter.

-For information on committee members, individual meeting attendance and independence, please refer to the 2021 Annual Report page 44-46.
+For information on committee members, individual meeting attendance and independence, please refer to the Annual Report 2022 page 48-50.